jeisses/sentiment-summarization/README.md

 $ pip install -r requirements.txt
 ```

+The included data are movie reviews from http://www.cs.cornell.edu/people/pabo/movie-review-data/.

 ## Running

+Run the `make_model.py` file to load the latest model from the `models` directory.

-To run LDA on the test data in the repository (subset of movies) just run `lda.py` file.
+To create a new model use the `train_model()` function in the same file.